 - The main town in Avalon Code is about twelve screens, including the graveyard, plaza, and arena, and is home to one or two dozen Non Player Characters.
 But cutscenes include an enormous crowd and several blocks of buildings and alleys that don't appear anywhere in ordinary gameplay.

 - In Animal Crossing, outdoor and indoor maps are square grids.
 Character interactions with, say, furniture show that each cell of an indoor map is about one meter by one meter in size.
 But outdoors, an "acre" is 16 cells by 16 cells.
-If this is intended to call up the standard acre of 4047 m^2, that means each cell is closer to four meters on a side, and the characters don't shrink to fit.
+If this is intended to call up the standard acre of 4047 m^2, that means each cell is closer to four meters on a side, and the characters don't shrink to fit, nor does the player's speed.

 - The Battlecruiser, Universal Combat and Galactic Command series by 3000AD totally averts this trope and pretty much everything is to scale.
 A planet is literally planet sized and it takes hours if not days to travel around it once.
 If anything these games lampshade why space compression is one of the Acceptable Breaks from Reality.